Acting and Directing Shakespeare's Comedies

 This accessible book is for actors, directors, students of Shakespeare, and those who want a fuller, richer awareness of the possibilities within Shakespeare’s comedies and a clear, pragmatic process for creating those performances.

-Foreword by Sean Body; Acknowledgements; 1.
+Foreword by Sean Boyd; Acknowledgements; 1.
 Introduction and Foundations; 2.
 Under the Commedia Influence; 3.
 Misrule and Fools; 4.
 Lessons from the Clown World; 5.
 Language: Clarity, Variety, Humor; 6.
 Character Studies; 7.
 Parting Words; Appendix; Bibliography

 Biography

-Kevin Otos is a Professor of Theatre at Elon University, North Carolina where he teaches Acting, Shakespeare, Commedia and Clown.
-He is a professional actor and director, and co-author of Applied Meisner for the 21st-Century Actor written with his colleague Kim Shively.
+Kevin Otos is a professor of theatre at Elon University, North Carolina where he teaches acting, Shakespeare, Commedia, and Clown.
+He is a professional actor and director, and co-author of Applied Meisner for the 21st-Century Actor written with his colleague, Kim Shively.